GuillaumeJasmin/react-table-sticky/README.md

     </a>
     <br/>
     <br/>
-    Sticky components and tools for <a href="https://github.com/tannerlinsley/react-table">React Table v7</a>
+    Sticky hook for <a href="https://github.com/tannerlinsley/react-table">React Table v7</a>
     <br/>
   <br/>
   <br/>